pryv/dev-site/Activity.md

 ### POST `/<channel id>/folders` or `/<channel id>/folders/<parent folder id>`

-Creates a new folder at the root level or as a child folder to the given folder.
+Creates a new folder at the root level or as a child folder to the specified folder.

 #### Specific path parameters